PwLDev/node-spdl/README.md

 This package does not save any username or password provided and neither sends them to third party services.
 The credentials provided will only interact with the Spotify API.

+This package does not use Widevine or DRM decryption for extracting the content.

 We are not related in any way with Spotify AB.

 ## Credits